 It also dawned upon me that highly-processed foods based on waste products was the wrong way to feed both pet and farm animals.
 And so we moved towards ‘species appropriate’ foods, feeding cats a diet much closer to that they would have eaten in the wild.
 Whilst we see a raw diet as optimal there are lots of other better options than dry cereal-based biscuits and the desire to improve our cats’ diet has become a personal mission.

-At this time I developed my interest in dentistry, aided by human dentist John Halliday, sadly no longer with us, an interest which I have developed over the years, supplemented by specialist training in endodontics (root canal therapy).
+At this time I developed my interest in dentistry, aided by human dentist John Halliday, sadly no longer with us, an interest which I have developed over the years, supplemented by training in endodontics (root canal therapy).

 We then decided to take a brief break from the rigors of practice ownership before embarking on Jaffa’s, which is mine and Jills’ personal vision on how we think a cat and owner would like to be treated.
 I run the clinical side, Jill runs front of house.

 And here I am now, part of part of a great team who all share the same ethos, and who all come with extensive but differing experience, adding to our strength and breadth of knowledge.